Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Definitions

 \subsection{The Bowen property}

-The Bowen property was first defined for maps in \cite{rB74}.
-We state here the version for flows that appears in Franco \cite{eF77}. \begin{definition} We say that $\phi\colon X\to \RR$ has the \emph{Bowen property}, if there exists $K\in \RR$ such that for any sufficiently small $\eps$, and every $(x,t)\in X\times \RR^+$ we have
+The Bowen property was first defined for maps in \cite{rB74}, and extended to flows by Franco \cite{eF77}.
+We give a version of this definition for a collection of orbit segments $\CCC$. \begin{definition} Given $\CCC\subset X\times \RR^+$, a potential $\phi$ has the \emph{Bowen property on $\CCC$ at scale $\eps$} if there exists $K>0$ so that

+We say $\phi$ has the \emph{Bowen property on $\CCC$} if there exists $\eps>0$ so that $\phi$ has the Bowen property on $\CCC$ at scale $\eps$. \end{definition}

+In particular, we say that $\phi\colon X\to \RR$ has the \emph{Bowen property} if $\phi$ has the Bowen property on $\CCC = X\times \RR^+$; this agrees with the original definition of Bowen and Franco.
+This dynamically-defined regularity property is central to Bowen's proof of uniqueness of equilibrium states.
+For a uniformly hyperbolic system, every H\"older potential $\phi$ has the Bowen property.
+This is no longer true in non-uniform hyperbolicity; for example, the geometric potential $-\log f'$ for the Manneville--Pomeau map $f(x)= x+x^{1+\alpha}$ is a natural potential which is H\"older but not Bowen.
+Asking for the Bowen property to hold on a collection $\GGG$ rather than globally allows us to deal with non-uniformly hyperbolic systems where one only expects this kind of regularity to hold for those orbit segments which experience a definite amount of hyperbolicity, and where it may not be known whether natural potentials such as the geometric potential are H\"older \cite{CFT,BCFT}.